Omaha Wilson's Disease Misdiagnosis Attorneys

 Diagnosing Wilson's Disease

-A delayed diagnosis, or a failure to diagnose Wilson's disease that leads to a delay in treatment can have serious consequences.
+A delayed diagnosis or a failure to diagnose Wilson's disease that leads to a delay in treatment can have serious consequences.

 Wilson's disease is diagnosed with a combination of a physical exam and lab tests.
 During a physical exam, a physician may look for Kayser-Fleischer rings or other physical signs of Wilson's disease.
 Tests of the patient's blood and urine may reveal increased levels of copper in the body or other symptoms of increased copper, such as increased excretion of certain amino acids and other substances in the patient's urine.
 A liver biopsy can help determine whether the liver is storing too much copper and if any damage has occurred, while scans like an MRI can help physicians check for neurological damage due to excess copper storage in the brain or spinal cord.

 A delayed diagnosis or a failure to diagnose Wilson's disease that leads to a delay in treatment can have serious consequences.
 Excess copper in the nervous system can cause permanent brain and spinal cord damage, while excess copper buildup in the liver can lead to liver failure, which may require a liver transplant.
-Wilson's disease requires life-long care to minimize the damage it can cause, so an early and accurate diagnosis is crucial if a patient is to have the best possible chances at a full and healthy life.
+Wilson's disease requires life-long care to minimize the damage it can cause, so early and accurate diagnosis is crucial if a patient is to have the best possible chances at a full and healthy life.

 Holding Negligent Parties Liable in Nebraska

-If you or someone you love has Wilson's disease in Nebraska and was incorrectly diagnosed or the diagnosis was delayed, please don't hesitate to contact the experienced Omaha medical malpractice attorneys at Cullan & Cullan LLC by calling (402) 397-7600.
-We understand the vital importance of a prompt and proper diagnosis, and we will help you fight to hold any negligent parties accountable for their actions if their failure to diagnose Wilson's disease correctly lead to severe medical, emotional, and financial consequences for you or your loved one.
+If you or someone you love has Wilson's disease in Nebraska and was incorrectly diagnosed or the diagnosis was delayed, please don't hesitate to contact the experienced Omaha medical malpractice attorneys at Cullan & Cullan LLC by calling (402) 882-7080.
+We understand the vital importance of prompt and proper diagnosis, and we will help you fight to hold any negligent parties accountable for their actions if their failure to diagnose Wilson's disease correctly leads to severe medical, emotional, and financial consequences for you or your loved one.